-Organisation and management of market risks is explained in detail in the sections Article 445 CRR Exposures to market risks and Article 448 CRR Exposures to interest rate risk on positions not included in the trading book.
+Organisation and management of market risks is explained in detail in the sections Article 445 CRR Internal models for limiting market risks and Article 448 CRR Interest rate risk in the banking book.

 Liquidity risk

 Funding structure

 The Group's funding structure is highly focused on retail business in Central and Eastern Europe.
 In addition, as a result of the Austrian Raiffeisen Banking Group's strong local market presence, the Group also benefits from funding through the regional Raiffeisen banks.
 Different funding sources are secured in accordance with the principle of diversification.
 These include the issue of international bonds by RBI AG, the issue of local bonds by the Group units and the use of third-party financing loans (including supranationals).
 The Group units also use interbank loans with third-party banks, partly due to tight country limits and partly due to beneficial pricing.